Portfolio Site

 The Problem

 My original portfolio was a Webflow site.
-It had case studies and presented my work, but I had limited control over the underlying code.
-Webflow's generated markup loaded six font families, offered no dark mode, no skip links, no semantic landmarks, and no support for reduced-motion preferences.
-For a designer whose core claim is accessibility expertise, the site itself was undermining the message.
-I needed to own every line of HTML and CSS so the portfolio could be proof of the skills it describes.
+It had case studies and presented my work, but the build itself had accumulated accessibility gaps: six font families, no dark mode, no skip links, underused semantic landmarks, and no reduced-motion handling.
+Webflow supports these features — I simply had not implemented them.
+For a designer whose core claim is accessibility expertise, the site was undermining the message.
+Rather than retrofit the existing build, I chose to start fresh in Astro so I could own every line of HTML and CSS and make the portfolio itself proof of the skills it describes.

 Design Decisions